rarguello/ublue-rarguello/README.md

 - `just update` - Update rpm-ostree, flatpaks, and distroboxes in one command

 Check the [just website](https://just.systems) for tips on modifying and adding your own recipes.

-## Verification

-These images are signed with sisgstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
-You can verify the signature by downloading the `cosign.pub` key from this repo and running the following command:

-    cosign verify --key cosign.pub ghcr.io/rarguello/ublue-rarguello

-If you're forking this repo, the uBlue website has [instructions](https://ublue.it/making-your-own/) for setting up signing properly.